murtazanarwar/RobotixClub2024/README.md

 Start the Server:

     cd server
-    node server.js
+    npm run dev

-Your website will be running locally on http://localhost:3000.
+Your website will be running locally on http://localhost:3001.